-Katie O’Leary, Director of Recovery Support Services at North Suffolk Mental Health Association is a certified Recovery Coach, as is 28 of her staff.
+Katie O’Leary, Director of Recovery Support Services at North Suffolk Community Services is a certified Recovery Coach, as is 28 of her staff.
 This cadre of people have had various struggles with substance use disorder, and now live drug and alcohol free lives.
 Every day Katie shows up for work ready to provide support and guidance for people who are in recovery or on a path toward it.
 Katie is strong, confident and dependable.
 However, it has not always been the case.

 Katie grew up in Charlestown and started drinking at a young age.
 “There were no consequences for drinking at 13,” Katie said.
 “I went through school and life and there were never any consequences for my actions.”
 It was socially acceptable, a rite of passage almost she said.

 Then, in 11th grade, Katie’s parents took a trip to Alaska.
 Katie stopped going to school and she finally experienced consequence for her behavior.
 Given the option to stay back a year and go to Catholic school, she did.
 Katie stopped drinking, and her grades went up significantly.
 She was accepted to a number of good colleges.
 She chose UMass Amherst.
 Yet, Katie didn’t connect drinking with these experiences at the time, it is only in hindsight that she sees how it was related.

 “It all went by so quick.
 Somewhere in college I transgressed.
 School was no longer important.
 My family, I could do without.
 And drugs and alcohol began to call all the shots,” Katie said.
 After three years, UMass Amherst “kindly” asked her to leave.
 “My life came to a screaming halt.
 No matter how far I walked, I got nowhere.
 I gave up on every dream, every goal, and every aspiration.
 I was broken.
 The only thing I cared about was more,” she added.